PriorMark

 3. Run SHA-3/512 on your original content locally.

-4. If the hashes match, the content is authentic and the ledger timestamp is your priority date.
+4. If the hashes match, the content is proven authentic and unchanged since submission — and the ledger timestamp is your independently verifiable proof of prior possession, established by the Hedera network with no involvement from us.

-No PriorMark account, no login, no trust in us required.
-The Hedera Mirror Node API and HashScan are public infrastructure operated independently of this platform.
+No login to a wallet or blockchain, no trust in us required.
+Priormark is just the glue.
+The Hedera Mirror Node API and HashScan are public infrastructure operated independently of this platform by the Hedera Foundation and Hedera Council consisting of 34 global companies.

 Timestamp record